-To store remaining canned beans, drain, rinse and refrigerate them in airtight container for up to 2 days.
+To store remaining canned beans, drain, rinse and refrigerate them in an airtight container for up to 2 days.

 According to legend, the Cobb salad is named after a hungry restaurant owner named Bob Cobb, who threw a bunch of leftovers in a bowl because he wanted a late-night snack.
 So don’t be afraid to experiment!
-Though traditional Cobbs contain bacon and hard-boiled eggs, we’ve added a Southwest spin with black beans and corn.
-Keep it vegetarian-friendly by mixing in some of our favorite cheeses — feta for tangy notes, Cheddar for a sharper, earthy option, or Monterey Jack for milder flavor.
+Though traditional Cobb salads contain bacon and hard-boiled eggs, we’ve added a Southwest spin with black beans and corn.
+Keep it vegetarian-friendly by mixing in some of your favorite cheeses — feta for tangy notes, Cheddar for a sharper, earthy option, or Monterey Jack for milder flavor.